alastairmoody-madeye/Engineering-Ladders/README.md

 We designed these charts to represent the progression in the scope of responsibilities, skills, and accountability's as they relate to the role responsible for the system.
 As you explore each path ask yourself - how can I level up my skills to achieve the next step in the path to have a bigger impact on the system for which I'm responsible?
 How can I expand my impact on the system to be more valuable to our customers?
 We've provided training and expected performance telemetry to help you and hope that you contribute to the conversation about what each rung means.

 # Career Paths

-The framework has 5 different paths, each of which is critical to leveling up team members who can help Layr create the best technology enabled experience for our customers.
-Each path is responsible for a system that can be the software we use to ernable our customers or a supporting system used to create that software.
-We break the first The first four paths have two segments -
+The framework has different paths, each of which is critical to creating business value for our customers at the lowest cost time and resources.
+Each path has two role variations that work in tandem to produce value -

-* Engineers - Engineers are generally responsible for building software related things for our customers, be it application software, infrastructure software, automated tests, user experiences, requirements, or project plans.
-They may mentor colleagues but do not have management or coordination responsibilities.
+* Engineers - Engineers are generally responsible for building creating technology enabled experiences for our customers.
+Examples include application software, infrastructure software, automated tests, requirements, and project plans.
-* Directors - Directors are generally responsible for building people related thing meant to grow and support engineers.
+* Directors - Directors are support engineers, constantly looking for ways to reduce the cost, in time and money, of delivering business value.
 Examples include ensuring that engineers have what they need to quickly build high quality software in a team they love, for a mission in which they believe, and have career plans to help them continuously upgrade their skills.
+This could be new processes, technologies, skills, or even cultural changes.
 They have deep experience in being an engineer, giving them the empathy they need to deeply understand what the team needs to be effective.

 ## Software
 The primary system for team members on this path is software we build to enable our customers, all of the related technologies, and tools.
 * [**Software Engineer**](Software-Engineer.md)
 * [**Software Director**](Software-Director.md)
 ## Quality
-The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high qualituy experience for our customers.
+The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high quality experience for our customers.
 * [**Quality Engineer**](Quality-Engineer.md)
 * [**Quality Director**](Quality-Director.md)
 ## Delivery
-The primary system for team members on this path is the work discipline program that and includes models that can help the team manage their work, monitor their progress, and identify opportunties to streamline processes.
+The primary system for team members on this path is the work discipline program that and includes models that can help the team manage their work, monitor their progress, and identify opportunities to streamline processes.
 * [**Delivery Engineer**](Delivery-Engineer.md)
 * [**Delivery Director**](Delivery-Director.md)
 ## Product